WolfgangTorres/programacionAvanzada-2018/katas/Readme.md

 Funciona

 Le pasas un arreglo de caracteres a la funcion.
 Utilizando unas librerias de c, se checa cada caracter dentro de un for.
 Y dependiendo del caracter se ve si es numero y si es asi se valida sino se rechaza.

+Kata5:

+You want to build a word cloud, an infographic where the size of a word corresponds to how often it appears in the body of text.

+To do this, you'll need data.
+Write code that takes a long string and builds its word cloud data in a hash table ↴ , where the keys are words and the values are the number of times the words occurred.

+Think about capitalized words.
+For example, look at these sentences:

+"After beating the eggs, Dana read the next step:"

+"Add milk and eggs, then add flour and sugar."

+What do we want to do with "After", "Dana", and "add"?
+In this example, your final hash table should include one "Add" or "add" with a value of 2

+Make reasonable (not necessarily perfect) decisions about cases like "After" and "Dana".

+break down:

+El caso mas sencillo cual sera??
+Cuando no escribe nada o cuando hay una sola palabra

+Si no fuera el caso mas sencillo como lo haria??
+Utilizando una hashtable donde la palabra sea la key y contenga un int que indica el numero de de veces que ha aparecido la palabra

+Contexto

+Tendriamos que recorrer todo el string completo para obtener las palabras y luego hacer funciones individuales para comparar las palabras quitandole mayusculas ya que no importa que una este en minusculas o mayusculas cuentan iguales.
+Luego utilizamos la hashtable para hacer keys con las palabras y ahi ponemos el numero de veces que se repiten.
+Esto va a tener un running time de O(n).